sky8000/SKR-Mini-E3-Ender-5-Config-Files-Marlin-2/README.md

 This repository contains Marlin custom config files for Creality Ender-5 printers with a BIGTREETECH SKR Mini E3 motherboard.

-**Updated on 2019-09-10:** fixes the wrong slave address for Y and Z stepper drivers that was affecting sensor less homing (https://github.com/bigtreetech/BIGTREETECH-SKR-mini-E3-/issues/29).
+**Updated on 2019-09-11.**

-## Installation guide for Printers with BL Touch 3.1
+Installation guide for Printers with BL Touch 3.1

 1. Get the latest Marlin bugfix-2.0.x from the official site here: http://marlinfw.org/meta/download/.
 2. Copy files from folder **\Config_BLTouch31\Config_Files** in this repository to the folder **\Marlin** in your firmware root folder.